ChTej00/COMP2501_Arsenal-Bottle/README.md

 # Arsenal Bottle (COMP2501 version, R)

-The original version of [Arsenal Bottle](https://github.com/ChTej00/Arsenal-Bottle), built in R as a course project for COMP2501 at the University of Hong Kong.
+The original version of [Arsenal Bottle](https://github.com/ChTej00/Arsenal-Bottle), built in R as a course project for COMP2501 at the University of Hong Kong (See FinalPresentationGit.pdf for the final in-class presented presentation).

 **The question:** Did Arsenal "bottle" the Premier League title, performing worse in high-pressure matches than in ordinary ones?